gabrielbazan/lycheepy/README.md

 ALLOWED_PROCESSES_EXTENSIONS = ['py']
 ```

-The _Configuration_ component settings are placed on the _lycheepy/executions/executions/settings.py_ file.
+The _Executions_ component settings are placed on the _lycheepy/executions/executions/settings.py_ file.
 There, you can configure its endpoints pagination.
 This takes effect on the executions list:
    * _DEFAULT_PAGE_SIZE_ specifies how many results will be returned when the user does not specify the _limit_ query parameter.
    * _MAX_PAGE_SIZE_ specifies the maximum amount of results can be returned, independently of the _limit_ query parameter.
 ```python